 Yaquina Head Light Part 1

 It was a cold November morning when Sam Peters stepped off the train in Newport Oregon.
-The rain was coming down, almost horizontal in the wind, lashing against him.
+The rain was coming down, almost horizontal in the wind, lashing against him, drenching his closes immediately upon stepping off the train.
 He was not prepared for this rain.
-Stepping onto the platform, pulling his trench coat collar up and his fedora down, he stalked off in the direction of the lone building with a light in the window.
+Pulling his trench coat collar up and his fedora down, he stalked off in the direction of the lone building with a light in the window at the end of the platform.
 The bell jingled as he opened the door and stepped in.
-He stood for a moment dripping water on the floor surveying the small train depot until he spied the man behind the ticket window and walking toward him said.
+Standing for a moment dripping water on the floor he surveyed the small train depot until he spied the man behind the ticket window and walking toward him.

 The ticket taker looked up from his magazine but said nothing.
 He had a flat look in his eyes like he'd heard that a million times and this was one time too many.
 Peters stepped up to the barred ticket window and cleared his throat.